bbmokhtari/django-translations/docs/reference/querysets.rst

    .. method:: _chain(self, **kwargs)

-      Return a chained queryset of the queryset.
+      Return a copy of the current queryset.

       This is an overriden version of
       the :class:`default queryset <django.db.models.query.QuerySet>`\ 's
       :meth:`~django.db.models.query._chain` method.
 It copies
-      custom translation configurations from the queryset to the chained queryset.
+      custom translation configurations from the current queryset to the chained queryset.

       :param kwargs: The keyword arguments of